Vejron/kanbanista/src/tutorial/part-2.md

 </html>
 ```

+## Conclusion

-Now the application should be in a working state and we can start building the kanban board in the next part of the tutorial.
+Now the application should be in a working state again.
+We have cleaned up the project and added some nice bling with UnoCss.
+In the next part of the tutorial we will start building the actual Kanban board.